ryansheehy0/Cheat_Sheets/Bug_Bounties/cross_site_scripting.md

 ## Prevent XSS attacks
 - Prevent passing information through URL parameters.
 Instead use the body.
+- Don't use react's `dangerouslySetInnerHTML`
 - Filter input as strictly as possible.
 	- Use a whitelist to only allow certain characters or words.
-	- Input into HTML
+	- Search and replace with HTML
 		- `&` to `&amp;`
 		- `<` to `&lt;`
 		- `>` to `&gt;`
 		- `"` to `&quot;`
 		- `'` to  `&#x27;`
-	- Input into JS
+	- Search and replace with JS
 		- `&` to `\u0026`
 		- `<` to `\u003c`
 		- `>` to `\u003e`